-Delete messages
+Deleting messages

-- To delete text messages, press Menu, and select Messages, Text messages and Delete messages. - To delete multimedia messages, press Menu, and select Messages, Multimedia msgs. and Delete messages. - To delete all messages from a folder, select the folder where you want to delete the messages and press OK.
-If the folder contains unread messages, the phone will ask whether you want to delete them also. - To delete all messages from all text message folders, select All messages and when Delete all messages from all folders? is displayed, press OK.
+1. To delete text messages, press Menu, and select Messages, Text messages and Delete messages..

+To delete all text messages from all folders, select All messages and when Delete all messages from all folders? is displayed, press OK.
 If the folders contain unread messages, the phone will ask whether you want to delete them also.